 There will be road, bridge and river closures affecting Brisbane City, South Brisbane, Kangaroo Point and Fortitude Valley areas.
-As we move closer to September we will update information on our website.
+Details will be announced closer to the event.

 What should I do with my pet on Riverfire by Australian Retirement Trust night?